 As someone who wants to live a simple, resilient, purposeful life – and at a time when it’s becoming increasingly difficult to do so because of the industrialization and commercialization of Everything – it will be nice to have a little reminder that we can still stay connected to our land and our community even throughout the holidays.

-Note: Our Christmas Tree stand – also with hand-made wreaths from trees thinned out of our own sugar bush – is open during daylight hours on Dow St. in North Sandwich.
+Note: Our Christmas Tree stand – also with hand-made wreaths from trees thinned out of our own sugar bush – is open during daylight hours on Dow Rd. in North Sandwich.

-On December 4th, 2021 we’ll be hosting a pop-up farm stand at the Corner House parking lot during the Sandwich Holiday Fair.
-We’ll have trees, wreaths, maple syrup and some other hand-made goodies from our farm.
+On December 3rd & 4th, 2022 we’ll be hosting a pop-up shop at the Fine Craft Gallery during the Sandwich Holiday Fair.
+We’ll have trees, wreaths, maple syrup and some other farm-made goodies.
+Hours are 9-2.